Donald Rubinstein: Recordings

-As a prolific jazz composer, Rubinstein has partnered with Hank Roberts, Vinny Golia, Bob Moses and Marty Ehrlich, among many other notable performers, collaborating with them in both film recording sessions and live performances.
+As a prolific jazz composer, Rubinstein has partnered with Hank Roberts, Vinny Golia, Bob Moses and Michael Gregory Jackson, among other notable performers, collaborating with them in both recording sessions and live performances.
 Peter Gordon (Boston Symphony Orchestra) commissioned a work for French Horn and subsequently a jazz trio, including celebrated bassist Anthony Jackson and percussionist Gordon Gottlieb (New York Philharmonic Orchestra).
 Jazziz Magazine included the duet "Fingers" by Rubinstein and Bill Frisell on their "Celebration of the Modern Era" special edition 20th anniversary CD in 2003.

 Also, a critically acclaimed singer/songwriter Donald's work crosses normal boundaries.
 In 2009 he completed a CD of original songs, "When She Kisses the Ship On His Arm," for Bare Bones Records, which included a vocal-duet with "country outlaw" Terry Allen.
 Rubinstein has co-written a number of songs with Allen including "Vampires Parade" for his 2010 release "Too Late to Die," which featured long-time Allen collaborator Lloyd Maines.
+An iconoclast, Rubinstein has released 27 CDs to date, with little major label support.
+Maintaining an unusual tenacity of position he has produced a unique body of genre-breaking work.
 2010 saw the release of three new Rubinstein CDs.
-Rubinstein released five varied recordings on three different labels from 2011-2016.
-2020 marked the release of three new additions to Rubinstein's discography via his own Hijo Records Label.
-They included The Famous Singer, Eternity, and 36 Year Serenade, The Songs of Donald Rubinstein (Various artists).
-In 2022 Scare Flair Records is releasing a second edition LP of Rubinstein's score for Knightriders.
-Second Sight Films (UK) is likewise releasing a fifth edition CD of his score for Martin.
-Rubinstein has released 30 CDs of original music to date.
+Rubinstein released five varied recordings on three different labels from 2011 to 2016.
+2020/21 marked the release of three new additions to Rubinstein's discography, including two via his own Hijo Records Label.
+They were The Famous Singer, Eternity's Lament, and 36 Year Serenade, The Songs of Donald Rubinstein (Various artists).
+In 2023 Scare Flair Records released a second edition LP of Rubinstein's score for Knightriders.
+Second Sight Films (UK) likewise released a fifth edition CD of his score for Martin.
 Of Rubinstein's musical work, Steve Huey of Allmusic wrote, "Singer/songwriter, pianist, jazz experimentalist, soundtrack composer, beat-style poet -- Donald Rubinstein has somehow juggled all those hats over the lengthy span of his creative career."